Coordinator for International Relations (CIR)

 ・Can adapt to living and working conditions that could be significantly different from those previously experienced by the applicant.

-・Not have participated in the JET Programme since the 2021 JET Programme (inclusive of April 2020 arrivals) or for more than six years in total.
+・Not have participated in the JET Programme since the 2022 JET Programme or for more than six years in total.

 ・Not have declined, without justifiable reason, a position on the JET Programme after receiving notification of placement in the previous JET Programme year.